-Colonel Roemer and thirty airmen from the 107th Air Refueling Wing, 109th Airlift Wing, 105th Airlift Wing, 106th Rescue Wing and the Northeast Air Defense Sector endured the 20-hour flight to the southern tip of the African continent to team up with active duty airmen from 3rd Air Force.
+Colonel Roemer and 30 Airmen from the 107th as well as the 109th Airlift Wing, 105th Airlift Wing, 106th Rescue Wing and the Northeast Air Defense Sector endured the 20-hour flight to the southern tip of the African continent to team up with active duty Airmen from 3rd Air Force.

 “This year’s exercise was led by 3rd Air Force and was broken into interoperability training, humanitarian and civic assistance and a mass casualty exercise,” said Roemer.

 MEDFLAG exercises are held at least twice a year in the democratic countries of Africa, deploying a team of doctors, dentists, technicians and support personnel to provide joint medical training and humanitarian assistance.

 At the Ditholo Training Base, Airman operated a joint task force command and control center.
 They provided logistical, medical and public affairs support for MEDFLAG and participated in a humanitarian disaster exercise.

 “The public affairs team handled visits from more than 30 media outlets, coordinated news releases from the field and produced three joint newsletters,” said Maj.
 Jody Ankabrandt, 109th Airlift Wing public affairs officer.
 The major went on to say that besides public affairs work, distinguished visitors were escorted, a cultural awareness day was planned and humanitarian assistance was provided to a local orphanage.